|

 I decided to make

 the trailer as level as possible.
-Mostly I ended up taking measurements
+Mostly I ended up

-relatively but when it came to trying to find the studs at the
+relatively but when it came to trying to find the

-insulation stage I sometimes needed to use a level to try and hit the
+insulation stage I sometimes needed to use a level to

 stud and this payed off.